tionebrr/docker-micropython-tools-esp32/README.md

 # ESP32 Micropython build and tool container
 This docker container will build, deploy, and monitor your esp32 micropython firmware.
 Using this is pretty straightforward and doesn't change a lot compared to using a simple build environment on your host or on a VM.
-Also, it allows you to build micropython without having to juggle with python venv and environement variable.
+Also, it allows you to build micropython without having to juggle with python venv, ESP-IDF versions, and environment variable.
 The image comes with ESP-IDF v4.0.1, python3, and rshell.
 The container image size is 1.65GB, but could surely be smaller.
 Suggestions welcome.

 # Getting the container image: